eformsignen/eformsignen.github.io/help/chapter2.rst

       -  **Manage permissions:** Allows the company administrator to assign members as company managers, template managers, and document managers, as well as manage their permissions.

+      -  **Additional features settings:** Allows administrators to easily manage and control various additional features for the entire company.

+         -  **Paid options:** Control the use of paid options such SMS verification and timestamps.

+         -  **Signature types:** Disable/enable Signing with text and Create stamp features.

+         -  **Comments and memos:** Control whether members can use the comments and memos features when filling in documents.

       -  **Manage company stamp** You can grant stamp use permissions and view stamp use history, as well as adding and managing company stamps.

       -  **Signature settings:** Select the signature types that can be used when signing directly on documents.